Design–Build Contract Awarded

 In December 2017, the N.C.
 Department of Transportation awarded a design-build contract to McClean Contracting Co. to build the Perquimans River Bridge.

-Design and permitting is expected to take about a year to complete.
-Construction could start as early as June 2019.
+After the design and permitting process, construction began in July 2019.
 Based on McClean's schedule, the bridge is expected to open to traffic by the summer of 2021.

 Preferred Alternative Selected

-In August 2016, following additional coordination with local governments and the State Historic Preservation Office, NCDOT made the decision to proceed with Alternative B, instead of Alternative D-Mod, because it is expected to have less effect on the Hertford Historic District.
+In August 2016, following additional coordination with local governments and the State Historic Preservation Office, NCDOT decided to proceed with Alternative B, instead of Alternative D-Mod, because it is expected to have less effect on the Hertford Historic District.

 Following a July 2014 meeting, NCDOT representatives received comments and petitions expressing support for Alternative B. Town and county governments express support for Alternative B, as well.

-NCDOT refined the designs of both Alternatives B and D-Mod, further reducing impacts in the Hertford Historic District.
+NCDOT refined the design, further reducing impacts in the Hertford Historic District.

 Initial Alternative Identified